Anomaly Scorers¶

 Most of the scorers have the following main parameters:

-• window: Integer value indicating the size of the window W used by the scorer to transform the series into an anomaly score.
+window: Integer value indicating the size of the window W used by the scorer to transform the series into an anomaly score.
 A scorer will slice the given series into subsequences of size W and returns a value indicating how anomalous these subset of W values are.
+A post-processing step will convert this anomaly score into a point-wise anomaly score (see definition of window_transform).
 The window size should be commensurate to the expected durations of the anomalies one is looking for.

 Other useful functions are: